Telos Labs

 Nothing skipped.
 Nothing handwaved.

-Comparing a standard mid-market marketing-site engagement against our agentic build for the same scope: Webflow plus a boutique agency, 10 pages, brand refresh.
+Comparing a standard mid-market marketing-site engagement (any of Webflow, WordPress, or a headless CMS plus a boutique agency) against our agentic build for the same scope.
+10 pages, brand refresh.

 Phase Traditional Telos agentic

-Positioning & messaging 2–3 weeks of brand workshops 3 days, one writer, one operator
+Brief & messaging 2–3 weeks of brand workshops 3 days from positioning, notes, or AI drafts

 Design & wireframes 3–4 weeks in Figma 2 days of generated layouts

-Build & component work 6–8 weeks in Webflow/WP 4 days of agent-driven build
+Build & component work 6–8 weeks in Webflow, WordPress, or a headless CMS 4 days of agent-driven build

 Revisions & QA 2–3 weeks of ticket ping-pong Same-day, live in preview